 - Remove the stove door by removing the 4 screws retaining the hinges to the door and place face down onto a soft sound surface so as not to damage the door or glass.
 To replace the glass panel to door seal: Remove the glass panel.
+Note the position of the glass rope seal join positions in relation to the door.
 Remove the old door rope seal and scrape old glue from the door locating groove. - Clean the locating groove with a clean, dry cloth to remove all old dust and debris.
 Use suitable stove rope glue into the rope locating groove and press the new rope into the locating groove, noting the joint positions.
 Replace the glass panel.
-Refer to the stove rope glue manufacturer's instructions for drying times and when the stove can be used after the stove rope glue has been used. - Using the appliance with a damaged glass seal or damaged glass can cause dangerous fumes to enter the room, or the appliance to over fire resulting in damage
+Refer to the stove rope glue manufacturer's instructions for drying times and when the stove can be used after the stove rope glue has been used. - Using the appliance with a damaged glass seal or damaged glass can cause dangerous fumes to enter the room, or the appliance to over fire resulting in damage.